akrzos/cfme-performance/cfme-performance/README.md

 # cfme-performance - Python Testing Framework

-Originally the workloads and benchmarks started as a fork of [RedHatQE/cfme_tests](https://github.com/RedHatQE/cfme_tests) maintained by Alex Krzos however the growing need to have workloads run rapidly, deterministically and easily has come to the need for a separate branch.
-The goal of this testing framework is to allow one to quickly measure performance, add providers, run a workload, run a benchmark, and reset their appliance back to a clean state.
+Originally the workloads and benchmarks started as a fork of [RedHatQE/cfme_tests](https://github.com/RedHatQE/cfme_tests) maintained by Alex Krzos however the growing need to have workloads run rapidly, deterministically and easily has come to the need for a separate repository.
+The goal of this testing framework is to quickly measure performance, add providers, run a workload, and reset appliances back to a clean state.
 The original workloads and benchmarks have a hard requirement of editing multiple yaml files and maintaining an instance of selenium.
 The only external requirement for this repo is that of having a provider to test against.
 (A must have for any testing of ManageIQ and CFME)

 For more in-depth analysis you need a "MonitorHost" or a all-in-one Performance Monitored appliance.
 Implementing either of those two options gives you a many more measurements and graphs through Grafana of the system performance and potentially application performance metrics (via statsd) of a CFME or ManageIQ appliance.